 What Is A Niche Blog?

 A niche blog is different than a general one because niche blogs are narrow in scope and hyper focused on only one thing.

 They’re intentionally limited in their topic to become a go to resource on whatever topic they’ve chosen to cover.

 What Is A Niche?

 A niche, when it comes to blogging, is basically the topic around which most of your writing revolves.
 You most likely have seen writers who advertise themselves as tech writers, or legal writers, or digital marketing writers.
 All of those particular topics are different niches.

-There is an almost endless list of niches that you can choose for your blog.
+There is an almost endless list of niches that you can choose.
 Some are obviously more popular or more conducive to building a profitable blog, but basically any topic you can put your mind to fits into some sort of niche.

 - Digital Marketing